dougeby/IntuneDocs/InTuneDocs/DeployUse/deploy-apps-in-microsoft-intune.md

 ## Example

 In this example, you deployed the app as **Available** to an iOS device.
-The app displays on users' devices in the company portal.
-Users can then install the app from the portal.
+The app displays on users' devices in the company portal, and users can install it from there.

-For example, in this screenshot, the Bing for iOS app was deployed using the **External Link** installation type with a custom icon.
+For example, in this screenshot, the Bing for iOS app was deployed by using the **External Link** installation type with a custom icon.
 The option **Display this as a featured app and highlight it in the company portal** was selected.
 ![iOS available app](./media/available-install-on-iOS.png)

 If you deployed the app as **Required** to an iOS device, the user will get a notification that an app is ready to install.
-For example, in this screenshot, the Work Folders for iOS app was deployed using the **Managed iOS app from the app store** installation type.
+For example, in this screenshot, the Work Folders for iOS app was deployed by using the **Managed iOS app from the app store** installation type.
 ![iOS required app](./media/iOS-Required-install.PNG)

 ## Next steps